ttrainor/pyxrs/Readme.txt

-Some python3 modules for xtalography and xray scattering computations
+Some python3 modules for crystallography and xray scattering computations
 =====================================================